TheLinuxITGuy/Toolbox/README.md

 - `Exec Name`
 - `Notes`

-That structure makes it easier to keep user-facing labels separate from package names and Flatpak IDs.
+This structure keeps user-facing labels separate from package-manager package names and Flatpak IDs, which makes the catalog easier to maintain as the project grows.

 ## Notes

 - Flatpak installs use the Flathub remote.
-- Native package install detection now uses package-manager queries instead of guessing from executable names.
+- Native package install detection uses package-manager queries instead of guessing from executable names.
 - The GUI resolves files relative to `Main.py`, so it does not depend on your current working directory.
+- Some package availability may vary by distro or repository configuration.
+- Most install and administration tasks require sudo access.

+## Known limitations

+- Some applications are available as native packages on one distro but are better handled as Flatpaks on another.
+- A few administration actions are distro-specific by design.
+- Optional packages may not exist in every default repository.

 ## Video
 [![Video](https://img.youtube.com/vi/PJytFBO3seM/maxresdefault.jpg)](https://youtu.be/PJytFBO3seM)